z900collector/S16-TTL-CPU/README.md

 ## Separate Stack RAM

 Why does stack RAM need to be part of main memory?
-I asked myself this many times, logically a Stack is built from the top down and RAM usage grows upwards.
+I asked myself this many times, logically a Stack is built from the top of RAM and works down as the stack grows and RAM usage grows upwards.
 If they meet, you are in trouble, but generally they are separate (conceptually) but share the same chips.
-If you split the stack RAM into a separate exclusive address space and have the SP register output to a "local" SP bus via some counter chips (74HC161/74HC191/74HC193), then include the control logic to manage PUSH, POP, CALL, RET and RSP (Reset SP) then you can do stack operations from registers while still having the Instruction Data Bus fetch and process more instructions.
+If you split the stack RAM into a separate exclusive address space and have the SP register output to a "local" SP bus via some counter chips (74HC161/74HC191/74HC193), then include the control logic to manage PUSH, POP, CALL, RET and RSP (Reset SP) then you can do stack operations from registers while still having the Instruction Data Bus fetch and process more instructions, this should increase performance on stack operations.

+### Theory

-On reset (or via the RSP Instruction) the stack is initialized to 0xFFFF using pull up resistors on the "D" inputs to the counters, the MR and /LOAD signals then set the address, the output of the counter chips drive the address bus for the SRAM.
+On reset (or via the RSP Instruction) the stack is initialized to 0xFFFF using pull up resistors on the "D" inputs to the counters, the MR and /LOAD signals then set that address, the output of the counter chips drive the address bus for the SRAM.
 Only a CALL or RETurn requires the SRAM to present data back to the Main Data Bus.
 The PUSH and POP instructions would be "register" operations using the R-Bus.

-The SP would be a separate "functional Unit" and can incorporate the logic needed to manage moving data around.
+The SP would be a separate "functional Unit" and can incorporate the control logic needed to manage moving data around.

 The design of the SP is 80% there, I need to commit my sketches to KiCad and do some block diagrams.
+I have also started breadboarding the SP Module.

 ## Advanced ALU